Compaction Mitigation with No-Till Practices

 About Freedom Food Farm:

-Freedom Food Farm is a certified organic farm on 88 acres in Raynham, MA.
-Started in 2012, the farm staff focus on growing a sustainable, full diet for community members year-round.
-The farm is operated by a small team of dedicated farmers that grow and produce food throughout the year.
+Freedom Food Farm is a certified organic farm on 88 acres in Raynham, MA, they started in 2012 and focus on growing a sustainable, full-diet year-round for their community.
+The farm is operated by a small team of dedicated farmers that grow and produce food year-round.

-The NOFA Conservation Innovation Grant Project, funded by the Natural Resources Conservation Service (NRCS), is developing a learning community of northeast organic farmers who are integrating reduced and no-till methods on their farms to refine and educate about organic tillage reduction methods.
-As well as, the Agricultural Soil Health grant from the Massachusetts Department of Agricultural Resources (MDAR) in partnership with American Farmland Trust.
+The NOFA Conservation Innovation Grant Project, funded by the Natural Resources Conservation Service, is developing a learning community of northeast organic farmers who are integrating reduced and no-till methods currently on their farms, to refine and educate about organic tillage reduction methods.
+This event is also supported by an Agricultural Soil Health grant from the Massachusetts Department of Agricultural Resources (MDAR) in partnership with American Farmland Trust.

 About the Instructors:

-Chuck studied biochemistry and chemistry for two years at UMass Amherst before taking a sustainable agriculture course, visiting a small farm run by someone not much older than him, and instantly realizing he had wanted to be a farmer his entire life.
-After receiving a B.S. in Plant, Soil, and Insect Science in 2005, he worked at Red Fire Farm in Granby, MA for three years before starting his own farm in Vermont.
+After completing a B.S. in Plant, Soil, and Insect Science from UMass in 2005, he worked at Red Fire Farm in Granby, MA for three years before starting his own farm in Vermont.
 After four years farming in Vermont, Chuck moved back to Southeastern Massachusetts with the goal of providing equal access to good food in more urban communities, and to be closer to family and friends.
-He started Freedom Food Farm in 2012 on leased land in Johnston, RI and began leasing the farm in Raynham, MA in 2014.
+He started Freedom Food Farm in 2012 on leased land in Johnston, RI and moved to the farm in Raynham, MA in 2014.

-Maggie Payne is the State Soil Scientist for Massachusetts USDA Natural Resources Conservation Service (NRCS).
-After graduating from the University of Rhode Island with a M.S. in Environmental Science, she has worked as a soil scientist and soil conservationist for NRCS in Massachusetts and Rhode Island for 15 years.
-Maggie’s work has involved mapping and study of coastal soils and habitats, terrestrial soil carbon sequestration, wetland restoration, and on-farm soil health practices.
+Maggie Payne (she/her) is the State Soil Scientist for Massachusetts USDA Natural Resources Conservation Service (NRCS).
+After graduating from URI with an M.S. in Environmental Science, she has worked as a soil scientist and soil conservationist for NRCS in Massachusetts and Rhode Island for 15 years.
+Maggie’s work has involved mapping and study of coastal soils and habitats, terrestrial soil carbon sequestration, wetland restoration, and on-farm soil health practices